Animation with Krita¶

 In traditional animation workflow, what you do is that you make Keyframes, which contain the important poses, and then draw frames in between (tweening in highly sophisticated animator's jargon).

 For this workflow, there are three important dockers:

-The タイムラインドッカー.
-View and control all of the frames in your animation.
+The Animation Timeline Docker.
+View and control all the frames in your animation.
 The timeline docker also contains functions to manage your layers.
-The layer that are created in the timeline docker also appear on the normal Layer docker.
+The layers that are created in the timeline docker also appear on the normal Layer docker.

 The オニオンスキンドッカー.
 This docker controls the look of the onion skin, which in turn is useful for seeing the previous frame.

 The Animation Curves Docker.
 This docker allows you to do minor tweening for animation curves.

 The Storyboard Docker.
 This docker helps you create and keep track of storyboards.

 Furthermore, especially when you want to do a big animation, that is, any animation longer than 3 seconds, you will need to think about how you are going to approach this.
 Krita is specialized in frame by frame animation, and because of this Krita keeps all the frames in memory.
 This means that animation files will eat up all of your computer's working memory (RAM).
 If you don't know what working memory is, you probably have too little to do a long sequence in Krita.
 Therefore, you need to take a page from professional animation and do some planning!